Paul-Browne/carl.js/README.md

 }
 ```

-or, like the object-fit example, to load a fallback/polyfill if the test returns false use `!`
+Or, like the object-fit example, to load a fallback/polyfill if the test returns false use `!`:

 ```json
 {